 Book Marketing

-How to Sell Books on Facebook Ads for Authors
+Facebook Ads for Authors (Simple Guide!)

-Set up your Facebook page
+1. Set up an author page

 facebook author page

-Land a handful of reviews
+2. Land a handful of reviews

-Have an outstanding cover design and book description
+3. Have an on-target cover and description

-Check these 10 book description hacks:
+Check these book description hacks:

 book description hacks

-Running successful ads on Facebook comes down to a few things: 1) getting your targeting right and 2) crafting your ads just right.
-Let’s go over what targeting is.
+Creating effective Facebook ads comes down to a few things: 1) getting your targeting right and 2) crafting your ads just right.

-So, targeting best practices:
+So, targeting best practices to know:

 • Use targeting options: author names, book/series titles, TV shows, movies, and genres.